Results have shown that a vaccine against meningococcal group B disease has prevented hundreds of cases in children since its introduction

 Under the terms of the Procedure, students have the right to appeal an outcome under certain circumstances.
 The process for this is outlined in Paragraph 8 of the Procedure.

 The Vice President for Education and Welfare is able to meet with students to guide them through the operation of the student procedures and provide general advice and support.

-Students wishing to use the Dignity Advisor Scheme should contact Ms Liz Grand (Diversity & Inclusion Manager).
+Students and staff with Equality and Inclusion queries should contact Ms Liz Grand (Diversity & Inclusion Manager).